 How to Create Multiple Streams of Income in Your Home Business

 The original version of Barbara Winter’s book, Making a Living Without a Job, came out in 1993, and in it, she recommended creating multiple "profit centers," as opposed to building a single income stream.
-Over ten years later, Robert Allen, the real estate entrepreneur, also wrote a couple books promoting the idea of multiple streams of income.
+More than ten years later, Robert Allen, the real estate entrepreneur, also wrote a couple books promoting the idea of multiple streams of income.

-Back then, building more than one source of income was difficult, time-consuming, and expensive.
-Fortunately, things have changed today.
-The Internet has made it easier, faster, and more affordable to generate multiple income streams.
-Adding more income options to your existing business doesn't have to be overwhelming, and the benefits of having of several sources of income make it worth the effort.
+Back then, building more than one source of income was often difficult, time-consuming, and expensive.
+Fortunately, things have changed, and the internet has made it easier, faster, and more affordable to generate multiple income streams.
+Adding more income options to your existing business doesn't have to be overwhelming, and the benefits of having of several sources of income can make it worth the effort.

 Beyond making more money, there are several great reasons to consider building more than one source of income, including:

-- It’s easier to create several small income producing streams over one large one.
+- It’s easier to create several small income-producing streams over one large one.
 For example, it’s easier to create three streams that earn $1,000 than one stream that earns $3,000.

 - You can create income streams based on your interests, talents, and passions.

 Of course, there are also some challenges with having multiple income streams: